 He holds a B.A. summa cum laude in English language and literature, with Honors in English Letters and Distinction in the Intensive English Major, from Yale University (1981).
-There he studied with Umberto Eco, Harold Bloom, Paul de Man, Marie Borroff, Geoffrey Hartman, John Guillory, Maureen Quilligan, Joseph Gordon and Peter Gay, and before that at Duke with Reynolds Price, Wallace Fowlie, James Applewhite, Grover C. Smith, William M. Reddy, James Rolleston, Gerald Monsman and Fenner Douglass.
+There he studied with Umberto Eco, Harold Bloom, Paul de Man, Marie Borroff, Geoffrey Hartman, John Guillory, Maureen Quilligan, Joseph Gordon and Peter Gay, and before that at Duke with Reynolds Price, Wallace Fowlie, James Applewhite, Howard A. Strobel, William M. Reddy, Joseph N. DiCorcia, Grover C. Smith, James Rolleston, Gerald Monsman and Fenner Douglass.
 His senior thesis, supervised by J.D.
 McClatchy, was A Metaphor Made to Include Us: John Ashbery and Jasper Johns.

 The University & College Prize Program of The Academy of American Poets named him a first prize winner in 1979 for a sequence, “Restorations.”
 One piece, “Fort Macon,” was selected by Academy Chancellor May Swenson for inclusion in New Voices: Selected University & College Prize-winning Poems 1979-1983, edited by her and published by The Academy in 1984.